Lexcel International (v5) update

 Accreditation is awarded for three years, with annual re-accreditation and monitoring visits to ensure continued compliance.

 How to apply

-Step 1: Read Lexcel scheme rules (PDF) and Standard for Lexcel International v5 (PDF)
+Step 1: Read Lexcel scheme rules (PDF 428kb) and Standard for Lexcel International v5 (PDF 3016kb)

 Complete the self-assessment checklist for v5 (Word) to help determine any areas you should correct prior to assessment.
 You must be able to provide evidence that requirements have been in place for at least three months before the date of the first assessment.

 You must select an assessor via one of our three approved assessment bodies (PDF 76kb).
-They are licensed by the Law Society which ensures that the process is independent, objective and maintains rigorous quality control.
+They are licensed by the Law Society which ensures that the process is independent and objective.
 Each assessment body will be able to advise you on how an assessor is allocated.
 You will need to send your completed self-assessment form (Word) to your chosen assessment body prior to the assessment.
 This will help to identify areas that need correcting prior to assessment.
 You will need to provide the date of assessment on your application form.